This post may contain affiliate links. Please see our disclosure policy.

 I don’t have a square cookie cutter, what do I do?

-You can dice the cubes by hand, it doesn’t need to be perfect.
-You can even use other cutters you may have to hand or try a melon baller.
+You can dice the cubes by hand into bite-size pieces, it doesn’t need to be perfect.
+You can even use other cutters you may have to hand or use a melon baller to make melon balls.

 A plate with a colorful prosciutto melon salad featuring neatly cubed melon, watermelon, mozzarella, and rolled prosciutto, garnished with fresh mint leaves and ground pepper, all arranged on a light sauce.